Spokane Urology is expanding with a second location!

 According to researchers, more than 70,000 American adults are diagnosed with kidney cancer every year.
-Working with a skilled team of specialists like the staff at Spokane Urology in Spokane, Washington, is an important part of navigating a kidney cancer diagnosis.
+Working with a skilled team of specialists like the staff at Spokane Urology in Spokane and Spokane Valley, Washington, is an important part of navigating a kidney cancer diagnosis.
 If you or a loved one needs support and guidance as you work through your options, call Spokane Urology to schedule a consultation.
 Online booking is also available at any time and takes just minutes to complete.

 Your kidneys are part of your renal system and play a vital role in filtering waste from your blood.
 You have two kidneys, each around the size of a fist.
 They are shaped like a bean and sit on either side of your spine just below your rib cage.